Konyanj0278/ButterBot/README.md

 # ButterBot
-A small device than can fetch butter or small objects onn request
+A small device than can fetch butter or small objects on request